-Chapter 12 from the Ama audiobook
+Chapter 12 of Ama

 Jason stood on the doorstep, looking into the house.
 He watched as Lilith walked along the hallway and through the arch into the living room.
 He hesitated to follow her, struggling with his desire to get the game over with and save Emily, and a fear of what Lilith might do next.